 Once the fall squash is sliced in half, scoop out the seeds and flesh from both sides.
 I love using a melon baller to do this.
 You can also use a spoon, but I find a melon baller has much sharper ends than a normal spoon, which makes it much easier.

 Turn the acorn squash open sides down on a cutting board and cut them into 1-inch slices.

 Place the slices on a baking sheet in one even layer and baste both sides of the acorn squash with maple syrup.
-You do not need to put maple syrup on the green skin as this the skin is not edible.
+You do not need to put maple syrup on the green skin unless you plan on eating it.

 Sprinkle a light amount of sea salt across the maple syrup coated slices.

 Bake in the oven for 15-20 minutes, until a fork easily pierces through it, but it’s not mushy (overcooked acorn squash is not tasty).

 Enjoy immediately or store in the fridge for up to 3 days.

 How to Make Maple Roasted Acorn Squash in an Air Fryer